Convert MRR to ARR: When It Works and When It Fails

 ARR = 3,445 × 12 = €41,340

-What a founder would misreport without clean definitions: If annual cash is not normalised and onboarding fees are included: the month that includes the five annual contract payments might show MRR of 3,445 + (5 × 1,188) + 1,000 = €10,385, producing ARR of €124,620 — three times the correct figure.
+What a founder would misreport without clean definitions: If annual cash is not normalised and onboarding fees are included, the month that includes the five annual contract payments might show MRR of 3,445 + (5 × 1,188) + 1,000 = €10,385, and the ARR formula would produce €124,620 — three times the correct figure.
 This is not a small rounding error.
 It is a completely different business picture.

 How to track ARR automatically

 Connect one trusted billing source.
 For most early SaaS products, Stripe.
-Stripe provides the subscription data needed to calculate MRR correctly: subscription start dates, billing cadence, plan amounts, and cancellation events.
+It provides the subscription data the ARR formula needs: start dates, billing cadence, plan amounts, cancellation events.

 Define recurring revenue once in writing.
-Before building any dashboard or report, document what counts as recurring, how annual plans are handled, what is excluded, and how usage billing is treated.
-This definition is the source of ARR’s reliability.
+Before building any dashboard, document what counts as recurring, how annual plans are handled, what is excluded, and how usage billing is treated.
+That definition is the source of the ARR formula’s reliability.

 Surface ARR alongside MRR movement.
-ARR on its own is useful for orientation.
-ARR plus the MRR bridge — new MRR, expansion, contraction, churn — is useful for decisions.
-This is the foundation of any financial model worth building — clean ARR inputs feed directly into revenue projections and runway analysis.
+ARR plus the MRR bridge — new MRR, expansion, contraction, churn — is the foundation of any financial model worth building, and clean ARR formula inputs feed directly into revenue projections and runway analysis.

 For the dashboard that connects ARR to actionable metrics, see SaaS Dashboard in a Day: The 8 Metrics That Don’t Waste Time.
-Bessemer’s State of the Cloud report benchmarks ARR growth rates by company stage — a useful external reference once clean ARR tracking is in place.
+Bessemer’s State of the Cloud report benchmarks ARR growth rates by company stage.

 JSON model for ARR calculation